Killing of suspected Iranian nuclear mastermind risks confrontation as Trump exits | Politics

 "One purpose is simply to inflict as much damage to Iran economically and to its nuclear program while they can, and the other could be to complicate President Biden's ability to resume diplomacy and resume the nuclear deal," said Malley, adding that he would not speculate on who was behind Friday's killing.
 A U.S. official confirmed this month that Trump asked military aides for a plan for a possible strike on Iran.
 Trump decided against it to avoid a wider Middle East conflict.

 In January, Trump ordered a U.S. drone strike in Baghdad that killed Qassem Soleimani, Iran's most powerful military commander.
-Iran retaliated by firing missiles at a U.S. base in Iraq, the closest the two foes have come to war in decades.
-U.S. Senator Chris Murphy, the top Democrat on the U.S. Senate's Middle East subcommittee, said on Twitter that "this assassination does not make America, Israel or the world safer."
+Iran retaliated by firing missiles at a U.S. base in Iraq.
+U.S. Senator Chris Murphy, the top Democrat on the U.S. Senate's Middle East subcommittee, said on Twitter "this assassination does not make America, Israel or the world safer."

 U.N.
-Secretary-General Antonio Guterres urged restraint and the "need to avoid any actions that could lead to an escalation of tensions in the region," his spokesman said.
-'REMEMBER THAT NAME'
+Secretary-General Antonio Guterres urged restraint to avoid an escalation of tensions, his spokesman said.
+Iran's U.N. envoy, Majid Takht Ravanchi, said in a letter to Guterres that Tehran "reserves its rights to take all necessary measures" to defend itself.
+He also called on the U.N.
+Security Council to condemn the killing and take steps "against its perpetrators."

 ALSO READ